 Consider again the four end-of-period inventory reports above, in Table 2.
 Table 3 below repeats the same period-end Cost and Market figures.
 Also, however, this table shows the balance to report for three accounts:

 - (1) Inventory account.
-This is a Balance sheet asset account that carries (like other asset accounts) a debit(DR) balance.
+This account is a Balance sheet asset account that carries (like other asset accounts) a debit(DR) balance.
 The balance value for this account results from applying the LCM rule.

 - (2) Allowance account for LCM.
-This is a contra asset account—a Balance sheet account—that carries a credit (CR) balance.
+This account is a contra asset account—a Balance sheet account—that carries a credit (CR) balance.

 Allowance account reducing inventory to LCM